Energy Development in the Arctic

 Exploration and Development of Oil and Gas Resources in U.S. Arctic Waters

 Oil and gas exploration activities in the Arctic substantially increased in the early 2000’s.
 Interest was spurred in part by estimates of significant reserves in offshore waters of the U.S. Arctic Outer Continental Shelf (OCS).
-BOEM estimates of undiscovered technically recoverable resources of oil and gas in the Arctic underscore the significance of the U.S. Arctic for potential oil and gas development, with almost 29 percent of the total U.S. potential offshore oil and gas resources contained in Arctic planning areas (20 percent in the Chukchi Sea and 9 percent in the Beaufort Sea).
+BOEM estimates of undiscovered technically recoverable resources of oil and gas in the Arctic in 2021 underscore the significance of the U.S. Arctic for potential oil and gas development, with 35 percent of the total U.S. potential offshore oil and gas resources contained in Arctic planning areas (27 percent in the Chukchi Sea and 8 percent in the Beaufort Sea).

 Exploration activities in the Chukchi and Beaufort Seas since the most recent Arctic lease sale in 2008 have included seismic surveys, shallow hazards site surveys, and limited exploratory drilling.
 In 2012, Shell attempted to drill exploratory wells in both the Chukchi and Beaufort Seas, but was unsuccessful.
 (A more detailed summary of Shell’s 2012 drilling activities can be found in the Commission’s 2012 annual report).
 In 2015, Shell drilled an exploratory well in the Chukchi Sea but failed to find any meaningful quantities of oil or natural gas.
 Shell subsequently announced that it would halt exploration efforts in the Arctic.
 All remaining leases in the Chukchi Sea have since been relinquished by Shell and others.

 Production drilling in U.S. Arctic federal waters is currently limited to the Northstar facility in the Beaufort Sea, which began producing in 2001.
-Northstar is a joint federal/state of Alaska project originally operated by BP Exploration Alaska Inc. but now operated by Hilcorp Alaska LLC.
+Northstar is a joint federal/state of Alaska project originally operated by BP Exploration Alaska Inc., but now operated by Hilcorp Alaska LLC.
 It is located about 12 miles northwest of Prudhoe Bay.
-BOEM is reviewing plans submitted by Hilcorp Alaska to develop an offshore facility at its Liberty oil field, also in the Beaufort Sea.
-Production facilities operating currently in Alaska state waters of the Beaufort Sea include Endicott Island and Oooguruk Island.

-In July 2016, the Bureau of Safety and Environmental Enforcement (BSEE) issued a final rule governing exploratory drilling activities on the U.S. Arctic Outer Continental Shelf.
-The regulations are intended to ensure that exploratory drilling activities in the Arctic Ocean are conducted in a safe and responsible manner, while protecting marine, coastal, and human environments, and Alaska Natives’ cultural traditions and access to subsistence resources.
+In July 2016, the Bureau of Safety and Environmental Enforcement (BSEE) and BOEM issued a final rule governing exploratory drilling activities on the U.S. Arctic Outer Continental Shelf.
+The regulations were intended to ensure that exploratory drilling activities in the Arctic Ocean are conducted in a safe and responsible manner, while protecting marine, coastal, and human environments, and Alaska Natives’ cultural traditions and access to subsistence resources.
+In December 2020, BSEE proposed revisions to weaken the 2016 Arctic drilling rule, but the proposed revisions were withdrawn in June 2021.

 Seismic surveys and drilling activities have the potential to harm marine mammals.
 Learn more about stages of oil and gas development and potential impacts to marine mammals.